QuasarApp/Patronum/README.md

 # Patronum

-This is extension libraries for control your daemons.
+This is extension libraries for control your daemons and rervices.
+This library will save you the time you spend building and deploying server daemons or services.

 ### Why is Patronum?